wpquads/quick-adsense-reloaded/readme.txt

 * Support for responsive AdSense ads
 * GUI improvements

-Do you have ideas for more features?
+Do you have suggestions for more features?

 = High Performance =